codacy/docs/docs/release-notes/self-hosted/self-hosted-v4.2.0.md

                 bulkCopyPatterns: true
         ```

         We apologize for the trouble.
-The next release of Codacy Self-hosted will include this feature activated by default, and we've added tests to validate all feature flags during the release process to avoid future issues.
+[Codacy Self-hosted 4.3.0](self-hosted-v4.3.0.md) already includes this feature activated by default, and we've added tests to validate all feature flags during the release process to avoid future issues.

     ![Copying code patterns in bulk across repositories](../images/cy-4196.png)